neofytr/C-Compiler/info.md

 ```

 We're still using `foo` before initializing it, but we consider only `foo`'s size, not it's value.
 Annex J of the C standard says we get undefined behavior, when "an lvalue ... is used in a context *that requires the value of the designated object, but the object is uninitialized* (emphasis added).
 Since `sizeof` doesn't require `foo`'s value, there is no undefined behavior in this declaration.

+# The trouble with typedef

+The way we've structured our compiler has one major limitation: we first parse the entire program, and then resolve variables.

+This approach works well for the subset of C we'll implement, but to implement the whole language, we need to resolve identifiers *while* you parse the program.
+In particular, our approach can't handle `typedef`, which lets you declare names for arbitrary types:

+`typedef int foo`

+The problem is that some statements can be parsed one way if an identifier like `foo` refers to a type and another way if it refers to a function or variable.
+Here's a simple illustration:

+`return (foo) * x;`

+If `foo` is the name of a type, this statement dereferences `x`, casts the result to type `foo`, and then returns it.
+But if `foo` is a variable, this statement instead multiplies `foo` by `x` and returns the result.

+To make matters worse, type names follow the same scoping rules as variable names.
+So, just as the same identifier might refer to two different variables at different points in a program, it might
+refer to a variable at one point and a type at a different point.

+To figure out whether a given identifier refers to a type or a variable, you need to resolve identifiers as you parse the program.

+Since the correct way to parse a C construct might depend on other parts of the program you’ve already parsed, we say that C has a context-sensitive grammar.
+(By contrast, a language has a
+context-free grammar if you can apply every production rule in isolation, without worrying about anything that came before it.)

+Production C compilers generally deal with `typedef` by maintaining a symbol table (similar to our variable map), while they parse the program.
+Some of them feed the information from the symbol table back into the lexer, which then interprets type names as a different kind of token from other identifiers; this approach is called the lexer hack.

+Others use the same token type for all identifiers and do all the work of distinguising between type names and other identifiers in the parser.
+If you want to implement typedef on your own, I recommend the latter approach.

+Here's a quick sketch of how we could adapt our implementation to support `typedef`.
+First, you'll need to move all the variable resolution logic into the parser.
+You should pass around a variable map as you parse the program.
+Your parser should add declarations to the map and rename variables as it goes.
+It should also validate that variables are declared before they are used, that there are no conflicting declarations, and so on.
+It should also have the information about whether an identifier is a type name or not in the current scope.

+Once you're ready to add `typedef`, you can track type names in this map too, recording whether each entry in the map refers to a type or some other entity.
+You might want to convert type names to unique IDs during parsing, and then replace these names with their corresponding types in a separate pass.
+Alternatively, you could replace type names with the corresponding types right away as you parse the program.

+Either way, your parser will have enough information to distinguish types from other identifiers.
+The other semantic analysis passes that we'll add in later chapters should remain separate from the parser.

+If you decide to implement typedef yourself, I recommend reading Eli Bendersky’s blog post “The Context Sensitivity of C’s Grammar, Revisited,” which walks through some particularly ugly edge cases that you’ll need to handle (https://eli.thegreenplace.net/2011/05/02/the-context-sensitivity-of-cs -grammar-revisited).